Food Jagging in Kids: A Guide For Parents

 Avoid offering the same foods on consecutive days.

-The main strategy for avoiding food jags is preventing your child from eating too much of a particular food in the first place.
+The best way to avoid food jags is to prevent your child from eating too much of a particular food or type of food in the first place.

 Avoiding a routine of having the same foods over and over again means they’re much less likely to ‘burn out’ on any one food.